elsafecke/azure-ai-agents-labs/TROUBLESHOOTING.md

 ## Summary for Lab Users

 - Make sure Azure CLI is installed and in your PATH.
+- You must be logged in to Azure CLI.
+If you see authentication errors, try running `az login`.
-- Always restart VS Code and the Jupyter kernel after installing Azure CLI.
+- Always restart VS Code and the Jupyter kernel after installing Azure CLI or logging in.
 - Verify `az --version` works in the same terminal as your Python code.
 - If you still see the error, try installing the Azure Developer CLI and running `azd auth login`.